CodingAvenue/codestop-course-php-oop/content/AutoloadingClasses/AutoloadingClasses.q.md

 /// type=SS, id=a8d1523e-05d8-4410-b3b4-51a41ef6de31, answer=[5]

-Which statement best describes the code on line 4 of `Autoload.php`?
+Which statement best describes the code on line 4 of `autoload.php`?

  - It returns all the class files in `__DIR__` with the specified directory name `src`, `$className` and `.php` extensions.